mikegomezg/nextla_astro/README.md

 ## ℹ️ About This Project

-Nexla is a worldbuilding and interface-design exercise.
+Nextla is a worldbuilding and interface-design exercise.
 It imagines what it would mean to manage creativity as an asset, with systems that resemble software asset management and digital labor compliance tools.

-If you'd like to follow the development of Nexla or the underlying story world, stay tuned for future narrative updates and visual experiments.
+If you'd like to follow the development of Nextla or the underlying story world, stay tuned for future narrative updates and visual experiments.

 ---